oroinc/documentation/user/back-office/system/user-management/organizations/organization-frontend-menus.rst

 Customize Frontend Menus per Organization
 =========================================

-.. note:: This option is available in the Enterprise edition only.
+.. important:: Multi-organization management is only available in the Enterprise edition.

 .. hint:: This topic is part of :ref:`Frontend Menus <backend-frontend-menus>` where you can learn more about all available types of frontend menus, how to configure them on other levels, and edit their items.